 Moving up in a North-Easterly direction, you’ll find the three Maritime provinces of Canada.
 If you enjoy seaside living then you will be happy to know that these provinces have their own immigration program, called the Atlantic Immigration Pilot which welcomes skilled workers, especially Civil Engineers to apply for PR status and immigrate to Canada.

 Canada’s Rural Northern Immigration Pilot is a community-driven program that aims to attract skilled workers to the smaller and lesser-known communities in Canada, like Thunder Bay in Ontario and Brandon in Manitoba for example.

 Much like the PNP, you have to receive a Community Recommendation to immigrate to Canada.
 But, unlike the PNP, the RNIP is not aligned to the Express Entry System.
 To receive a Community Recommendation you have to satisfy very specific criteria as set forward by the community.

 Most of the time these requirements include obtaining a valid job offer from an employer within the community and proving that you are able to adapt to living in a community of less than 10, 000 people.

 How We Can Help You Immigrate to Canada

 We at CanadianVisa.Org simplify your journey by finding the best possible path for you, and your family to successfully immigrate to Canada.
-Our experienced team of Regulated Canadian Immigration Consultants (RCICs) handle the immigration process on your behalf, ensuring that your application is optimized for success.
+Our experienced team of Regulated Canadian Immigration Consultants (RCICs) handles the Canadian immigration process on your behalf, ensuring that your visa application is optimized for success.

 All you have to do is complete our application form to receive your eligibility assessment today.
 It's just that simple.